alliance-pcsg/primo-explore-course-reserves/README.md

 # primo-explore-course-reserves
-a course reserves module for ex libris' primo-explore using the alma API.
+a course reserves module for ex libris primo-explore using the alma API.

 ## installation